-Before the construction, alteration, or repair of a sewerage system, an Authorized Person must submit information respecting the designed details of the system on a Record of Sewerage System form.
+Before the construction, alteration, or repair of a sewerage system, an Authorized Person must submit information respecting the designed details of the system on a Record of Sewerage System form (PDF).
 A fee (see below) is required when submitting a Record of Sewage System.

 Within 30 days of completing construction of the sewerage system, the Authorized Person must submit to the Health Authority a signed letter certifying that system meets the requirements of the Sewerage System Regulation.
-This is to be completed on a Letter of Certification form.
+This is to be completed on a Letter of Certification form (PDF).

 How do I submit the filing, forms, and additional file attachments?

-- Download the appropriate forms (Record of Sewerage & Letter of Certification) in links above.
+- Download the appropriate forms (Record of Sewerage and Letter of Certification) in links above.